Patterson Office Tower: Features

 Patterson Office Tower is a 20-story building with 18 floors.
 The building houses faculty offices and conference rooms, including many of the offices of the College of Arts and Sciences, the College of Social Work, Lewis Honors College, and the Dean of Students and Division of Student Affairs.
 It includes 6 elevators along with an office space that is designed for about 960 staff and academic personnel.
-It includes the Intermezzo Cafe, which serves breakfast and lunch.
 The tower features a basement that connects the Big Blue Pantry and White Hall Classroom Building.

 The 14th floor of the tower, which provides a space for international students to study and make connections with other students with similar interests, was recently renovated in 2018.
 The renovations of the floor helped create a new space for students interested in the International Studies Program.
 The area features a student lounge, a conference room, and office space.

 Incidents

 In 2011, an overflowing urinal caused damage to three floors in the building after a faulty automatic flusher became stuck in the open position, causing flooding on the fourth floor.
 The water damaged the second, third, and fourth floors, saturating ceiling tiles and carpets, and some computers and documents.
 On May 31, 2013, a flasher was reported on the sixth floor of the building.